Madeleine Altmann: Career

 While at Bedford TV Altmann produced many shows including Reading Aloud Beatrix Potter with Judith McCconnell; 21st Century Learning; Munch, Lessons of War, Oral History Of Bedford, Dealing With Death and many more.

 Altmann has been making video art since her start at Hampshire College.
-Since 2014 Altmann went on to have numerous exhibits for her video art work around the world.
+Since 2014 Altmann has gone on to have numerous exhibits for her video art work around the world.

-After 1998 Altmann continued to pursue her interests in Photography and Video Art.
+After 1998 Altmann continued to pursue her interests in photography and video art.
 Her biggest influences are Bill Viola, Nam June Paik and George Kuchar.